Omotayo-Emmanuel/Business-finder/README.md

 Configure API Keys:

-Sign up for Geoapify and Foursquare to get API keys.
+Sign up for Geoapify and Foursquare to obtain API keys.
-Create a .env file in the project root:GEOAPIFY_API_KEY=your_geoapify_key FOURSQUARE_API_KEY=your_foursquare_key
+Create a .env file in the project root with the following:GEOAPIFY_API_KEY=your_geoapify_key FOURSQUARE_API_KEY=your_foursquare_key